objektwerks/sudoku/README.md

 Rules
 -----
-1. Each row **must** contain the numbers from 1 to 9, without repetitions.
+1. Each row **must** contain the numbers, 1 to 9, without repetitions.
 2. Each column **must** contain the numbers from 1 to 9, without repetitions.
 3. The integers, 1 to 9, **can only** occur **once** per row, column ***and*** block.
 4. The sum of each row, column ***and*** block **must** equal 45.